 She then got appointed for 2 years as Colonel “sarhang” in Iranian Air force “niero havayee babolsar” prior to the revolution.
 She was running and managing her own Gynecology Clinics.

-After 2 years, She returned back to Tehran and worked in various hospitals.
-There after she was delivering over three thousand babies.
-One of the hospitals being “hemaateh madaran” which then was renamed “Farah Hospital” after queen Farah Phalavi delivered her first son “Reza Pahlavi valiahd”
+After 2 years working in rural area, She returned back to Tehran and worked in various hospitals where she helped in delivering over three thousand babies.
+One of the hospitals being “Hemaateh Madaran” which was then changed to “Farah Hospital,” named after queen Farah Phalavi.
+It was at this hospital Queen Farah Pahlavi delivered her first child, son, “Reza Pahlavi Valiahd”

-She moved to Germany 12/12/1984; then to 2 years latter to US 12/12/1986.
+She moved to Germany on December12, 1984 and, then after two years to US, December 12, 1986.
 Her husband passed away in 1992; and years later she fell in love and got married to Ron Jon (the love of her life).
-Her passion is dancing, and she’s been ballroom dancing over 25 years.
+Her passion is in dancing, and she’s been ballroom dancing for over 25 years.

 She has a very active role at the Iranian Federated Women’s Club and Payvand for over 2 decades.
-She was leading so many successful projects such as Iranian Senior gathering at the Cupertino Senior center for 2 years.
+She has lead many successful projects such as Iranian Senior gathering at the Cupertino Senior center for 2 years.

 She’s been blessed with 3 children; 3 grandchildren, and 1 great grandchild.
 She’s now a full time grandmother & a part time passionate dancer (still teaching, and performing)